A Variable Smoothing for Weakly Convex Composite Minimization with Manifold Constraint via Parametrization: Proof of Lemma

 \section{Proof of Lemma~\ref{lemma:subdifferentially}}

-Although Lemma~\ref{lemma:subdifferentially} can be checked by the subdifferential calculus rules~\cite[Theorem 10.6, Corollary 10.9]{Rockafellar-Wets98}, we present a short proof of Lemma~\ref{lemma:subdifferentially} with some necessary facts in order to increase the readability for researchers in the area of applications.
-The subdifferential calculus rules heavily rely on the {\em horizontal subdifferential}, which gives constraint qualifications, and the {\em subdifferential regularity} of a function.
+Although Lemma~\ref{lemma:subdifferentially} can be checked by the subdifferential calculus rules~\cite[Thm.
+10.6, Cor.
+10.9]{Rockafellar-Wets98}, we present a short proof of Lemma~\ref{lemma:subdifferentially} with some necessary facts in order to increase the readability for researchers in the area of applications.
+The subdifferential calculus rules heavily rely on the {\em horizontal subdifferential}, which gives constraint qualifications, and the {\em subdifferential regularity} of a function (see Definition~\ref{definition:regular}~\ref{enum:definition:regular:function} and Example~\ref{ex:regular}).